cj/sinatra-can/README.markdown

 ## Abilities

-Abilities are defined just like you would in CanCan.
+Abilities are defined using a block just like with Sinatra.
 Here's the canonical example, which gives permission for admin users to manage and for non-admins to read:

-    class Ability
-      include CanCan::Ability

-      def initialize(user)
-        user ||= User.new # guest user (not logged in)
-        if user.admin?
+    ability do |user|
-          can :manage, :all
+        can :manage, :all if user.admin?
-        else
         can :read, :all
-        end
-      end
     end

 ## Current User